 ‘Henry was the same,’ I admitted.

 ‘Henry can, almost,’ I said proudly.
 ‘I’ve been teaching him, but Annie’s still too small to be let loose without floats.
 Mike usually plays with her while I look after Henry.’

 ‘You teach swimming?’
 Ginny asked.

 Sort of,’ I said modestly.
 ‘I did a basic teaching course when I was in my teens.
 I was a club swimmer.
 I wasn’t really any good, just one of the plodders, but it was good fun.
 I was a backstroker, though not a great one.
-I was the one who makes up the numbers in the B team in a relay.
+I was the one who makes up the numbers for the club’s relay B team.
 But it’s good exercise for them, and me, so I was keen for Henry and Annie to learn.
 What about you and yours?’

 ‘Harry and I learned together, about ten years ago.
 He prefers breaststroke to backstroke,’ she said.
 Her eyes sparkled and the corners of her mouth twitched.

 ‘Most men do,’ I told her.
 We grinned at each other.
 The three little ones were listening carefully so I returned to safer ground.
 ‘Ten years ago?
 That’s late in life to decide to learn to swim, isn’t it?’